 KAOS promotes music from new artists, small record companies, and material that receives little (if any) airplay in the United States.

-KAOS is committed to ensuring that at least 80% of the music played on the station comes from independent record label and distributors.
+KAOS is committed to ensuring that at least 80% of the music played on the station comes from independent record labels and distributors.

 Let’s explain that…